adetaylor/codeclub-python/exercises/Py06-ChatRoom/docs/README.md

 * Test it _actually_ works over a network!
 * Figure out how to explain the awkward line which involves www.google.com, if needs be.
+* Work out who runs the Pyro nameserver and who runs the room, in a typical classroom environment.